 - To be eligible for a commuter permit, the student must live off campus.
 If the student later becomes a resident student then he/she has 48 hours to report to the Security/Parking Office to turn-in the commuter parking permit and receive a different parking permit as appropriate

-- Commuter students purchasing a permit through the MyESU Portal on or before January 5, 2018 will be offered the discount rate of $70 for the spring semester and have the permit mailed to them.
+- Commuter students purchasing a permit through the MyESU Portal on or before August 19, 2018 will be offered the discount rate of $100 for a full year permit or $70 for a fall semester permit and have the permit mailed to them.
 If the permit is not received within 5 business days of purchase, please contact the Security/Parking Office at (570) 422-3630

-- The cost for commuter permits purchased after January 5 2018 is $100 for the spring semester and the permit must be picked up in the Security/Parking Office located on the ground floor of the Police Department in Hemlock Suites
+- The cost for commuter permits purchased after August 19, 2018 is $150 for a full year permit or $100 for a fall semester permit, and the permit must be picked up in the Security/Parking Office located on the ground floor of the Police Department in Hemlock Suites

 - From 3:30 p.m. to 2:00 a.m. midweek and weekends, commuters with a valid permit may also park in FS20 (Faculty/Staff Lot 20)

 - Students with a valid commuter permit wanting to park a vehicle on campus between the hours of 11:00 pm and 7:00 am may only park in the following non-core area commuter lots providing they first obtain an overnight permit from the Security/Parking office, Monday-Friday from 8:00 am to 4:00 pm: CR38, CR52 and CR53.